 Our specialists print millions of metres of fabric every year, using both rotary screen and digital printing technologies.
 Digital textile printing is widely considered to be more environmentally friendly than conventional printing; it uses less water compared to screen printing, which requires high quantities of water to wash the screens.
 It also results in less ink wastage as droplets of ink are printed precisely onto the fabric.
 It is estimated the digital textile printing uses 10% of the volume of ink used in screen printing.

 A number of additional environmental initiatives have been adopted by the printing mill, including:

 To minimise the use of water in the printing process, the printing machines recover water used for washing fabrics, re-using it for the first wash of the colour pumps.

 A heat exchanger has been installed to pre-warm water used in the washing process, minimising the energy used at this final stage.
-Automation of the on/off of the general compressor, reducing energy consumption by 8,000 kWh/year.
 Across the site, LED lights are being installed on an ongoing basis

 Throughout the year, Liberty facilitates random tests to assess the presence of Restricted Substances from the RSL of REACH.
 In 2020, the printing mill used 522,122 kg of products in its printing process.
 Of these, 351,708 kg (67%) comprise of GOTS-approved chemical inputs.
 GOTS-approved inputs come with an assurance of being free from hazardous substances, meeting environmental criteria, as well as low toxicity and high biodegradability.
 Using these inputs helps to lower effluent load and keep wastewater cleaner.